Cooking Time:9 hours

 Slow Cooker Chickpea Chili is not only Healthy, your house is going to smell amazing.
 This is definitely a recipe you could win a “Chili Cook Off” with!
 YUMMY!

-- Transfer the chickpeas into a 6 quart slow cooker.
+- Drain water and place the chickpeas into a 6 quart slow cooker.

 - Add garlic; sauté 1 additional minute, stirring constantly.

 - Stir in tomato paste, cumin, salt, red pepper, cinnamon and turmeric, sauté 30 seconds longer, stirring constantly.